DennisMukirai/DennisMukirai/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
-- 🌱 I’m currently learning Full Stack Software Engineering at ALX Africa
-- 👯 I’m looking to collaborate on social media apps
+🔭 I’m currently working on building a bomb kenyan dating app 🌱 I’m currently learning Full Stack Software Engineering at ALX Africa 👯 I’m looking to collaborate on social media apps
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...
-- 📫 How to reach me: dennismukirai17@gmail.com
+📫 How to reach me: dennismukirai17@gmail.com
 - 😄 Pronouns: ...
-- ⚡ Fun fact: I just turned 20
+⚡ Fun fact: I just turned 20
 -->
 [![trophy](https://github-profile-trophy.vercel.app/?username=DennisMukirai)](https://github.com/DennisMukirai/github-profile-trophy)